qodeinvestments/Swan-Documentation/Database Maintenance/Daily Updation/README.md

 5. Once these contracts are created, we run the [Append_Code](https://github.com/qodeinvestments/Swan-Documentation/blob/main/Database%20Maintenance/Daily%20Updation/Codes/Daily_Updation_Code.ipynb) to append the contracts to the database.

 ### Equity Updation
+1. This code is used to download and unzip stock and index equity files from GDFL mail.
+These unzipped files are then read and segregated into symbolwise csv files.
+There are two different folders for stocks and indices files namely StockEQ and IndexEQ.
+2. Then files in these folders will be uploaded to the EQ database.
+3. If there are any adjustments in any stock those will be performed in this code only.
+Make sure to updated the data in adjustment sheets.
+4.